djones-home/ccfoo/README.md

  The [ciStack]  function is the main driver for this shell library.
  Together with templates, it is used to manage a project resource stack, from one provider service, AWS EC2 service.
- The rational for ciStack is to provide a facade interface, to reduced risk without roductivity loss.
+ The rational for ciStack is to provide a facade interface, to reduced risk without productivity loss.
  Risk is lowered by using IAM policies and roles that implement technical controls.
 (I believe) productivity is not impacted, prossbly improved by the automation and reusability it provides.